-Each hill group circle is slightly smaller than the last, so it’s quite easy to identify hills which fall into multiple classifications.
-As an added bonus I’ve added all the trig points as well.
-This hopefully provides a useful overview of the Lakeland Fells, not just the traditional Wainwrights.
+Each hill group circle is slightly smaller than the last and is a different colour, so it’s quite easy to identify hills which fall into multiple classifications.
+As an added bonus I’ve added all the trig points (all the pillars at least) as well.
+This now provides a useful overview of all the Lakeland Fells, not just the once described by Wainwright.

 - Marilyns: UK HIlls with a 150m drop